Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Connecting_to_Rainbow_XMPP_Mode.md

                               // DataStoreType.NoPermanentStore Tell the server to NOT store the messages for history of the bot and the contact.
 But being stored temporarily as a normal part of delivery (e.g. if the recipient is offline at the time of sending).<br>
                               // DataStoreType.StoreTwinSide The messages are fully stored.<br>
                               // DataStoreType.UsestoreMessagesField to follow the storeMessages SDK's parameter behaviour.

+        "autoInitialBubblePresence": true, // Define if the presence should be sent automatically to bubbles.
+This allows to receive the messages from the bubbles.
+        "autoLoadConversations": true, // Define if the existing conversations on server side should be downloaded at startup.
+On bot with lot of contacts exchange it can slower the startup.
+        "autoLoadContacts": true // Define if the contacts from the network (the roster) should be loaded at startup.
     },

     // Services to start.
 This allows to start the SDK with restricted number of services, so there are less call to API.